 Celts to the Creche: Day 18

-On this 18th day of our journey with the Celts to the Creche, we encounter Pelagius who is either dismissed as a heretic or is considered a breath of fresh air to those of a more Celtic persuasion.
+On this 18th day of our journey with the Celts to the Creche, we encounter the theologian and monk Pelagius who is either dismissed as a heretic or is considered a breath of fresh air to those of a more Celtic persuasion.
+He was not a proponent of original sin and he saw God in all of creation.

 In theology classes in seminary, I was oddly attracted to the heretic Pelagius, but I didn’t really know why until I began to discover more about him.
 When I would read what Pelagius believed and wrote, I kept thinking, “I believe this too!”
 It wasn’t until later, that it dawned on me why his view of God and theology rang so true for me.
 Pelagius saw God and God’s kingdom through the lenses of a Celt who loved God’s world and knew deep in their soul that God’s Spirit, the ruah, the very breath of God was blown into all of creation.
 This view of God’s creation as good and sacred and holy was dramatically different than the Roman’s view of life in which all of humanity and creation are depraved.